dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 | 5               |
 ```

-To execute a command with SQL text passed in directly from the command line, call `duckdb` with two arguments: the database location (or `:memory:`), and a string with the SQL statement to execute.
+To execute a command with SQL text passed in directly from the command line, call `dataminer` with two arguments: the database location (or `:memory:`), and a string with the SQL statement to execute.

 ```sql
 ./DataMiner :memory: "SELECT 42 AS the_answer"